How to Get More Out of Your Salesforce QuickBooks Integration (and Steps for Setup)

 Promotes Opportunities for Collaboration

-Salesforce QuickBooks integration opens the door for more productive collaboration between teams to develop proactive strategies for improving metrics in each department.
+Salesforce QuickBooks integration opens the door for more productive collaboration between teams to develop proactive strategies for improving metrics in each department and addressing overall business needs.
 You can focus on sales funnel metrics so that marketing and sales can have more informed conversations around marketing’s campaign efforts, the sales cycle itself, and where each department sees opportunities for improvement and further collaboration on sales enablement materials that get prospects across the finish line.

 The Limitations of Salesforce/QuickBooks Integration